b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 sco(s)
 ```

-Just like greater the `variance` (and `standard deviation`) expressed the
+In @sec:statistics_normal_distribution greater `variance` (and `standard
-greater spread of points around the mean in @sec:statistics_normal_distribution,
+deviation`) meant greater spread of points around the mean, here the greater
-here the greater covariance expresses the greater spread of the points around
+covariance expresses the greater spread of the points around the imaginary trend
-the imaginary trend line (in @fig:ch07biomassCor).
-Now, the covariance for
+line (in @fig:ch07biomassCor).
+Now, the covariance for `plantB` is like 9%
-`plantB` is like 9% greater than the covariance for `plantA`
- (`round(covPlantB/covPlantA * 100, digits=2)` =
+greater than the covariance for `plantA` (`round(covPlantB/covPlantA * 100,
-  `jl round(covPlantB/covPlantA * 100, digits=2)`%), so can we say (based on the
+digits=2)` = `jl round(covPlantB/covPlantA * 100, digits=2)`%), so can we say
-covariances alone) that the spread of data points is 9% greater for `plantB`?
+(based on the covariances alone) that the spread of data points is 9% greater
+for `plantB`?
 Nope, we cannot.
 To understand why let's look at the graph below.

 ![Effect of rainfall on plants' biomass.](./images/ch07biomassCorDiffUnits.png){#fig:ch07biomassCorDiffUnits}